Clarence Brown: Career

 After serving as a fighter pilot and flight instructor in the United States Army Air Service during World War I, Brown was given his first co-directing credit (with Tourneur) for The Great Redeemer (1920).
 Later that year, he directed a major portion of The Last of the Mohicans after Tourneur was injured in a fall.

 Brown moved to Universal in 1924, and then to Metro-Goldwyn-Mayer, where he remained until the mid-1950s.
 At MGM he was one of the main directors of their major female stars; he directed Joan Crawford six times and Greta Garbo seven.

-Brown was nominated six times (see below) for an Academy Award as a director, but he never received an Oscar.
-However, he won Best Foreign Film for Anna Karenina, starring Garbo at the 1935 Venice International Film Festival.

 Brown's films gained a total of 38 Academy Award nominations and earned nine Oscars.
-Brown himself received six Academy Award nominations and in 1949, he won the British Academy Award for the film version of William Faulkner's Intruder in the Dust.
+Though he never won a directing Oscar, Brown received five Academy Award nominations for six films, and in 1949, he won the British Academy Award for the film version of William Faulkner's Intruder in the Dust.
+At the 1935 Venice International Film Festival, he won Best Foreign Film for Anna Karenina, starring Garbo.

 In 1957, Brown was awarded The George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.
-Brown retired a wealthy man due to his real estate investments, but refused to watch new movies, as he feared they might cause him to restart his career.
+Brown retired a wealthy man due to his real estate investments, but refused to watch new movies.
+He feared they might cause him to restart his career.

 The Clarence Brown Theater, on the campus of the University of Tennessee, is named in his honor.
 He holds the record for most nominations for the Academy Award for Best Director without a win, with six.